gate-computer/gate/run/container/SECURITY.md

 Things controlled by the user who can execute the container binary:

-  - Specify which of the parent namespace's user and group ids are mapped to the container's user namespace.
+  - Choose any two pairs of the parent namespace's user and group ids to be mapped to the container's user namespace.
 The identities are used to (1) set up the mount namespace, and (2) for the executor process and its children.

-  - Specify which of the parent namespace's group ids is mapped to the container's user namespace.
+  - Choose one of the parent namespace's group ids to be mapped to the container's user namespace.
 It is used as a supplementary group of the contained processes, which need it for opening files in /proc/self/fd/.

-  - Specify a parent cgroup (and name) for the container's cgroup.
+  - Choose any cgroup as the parent for the container's cgroup.

   - Supply the file descriptor used for interacting with the executor process inside the container.
-It can be used to execute arbitrary code inside the fully initialized container.
+It can be used to spawn and kill processes inside the container, and execute arbitrary code in the processes.

 Environmental factors: